Public relations: Public Relation Code of Ethics

-PRSA members must annual agree to follow the code.
+PRSA members must annually agree to follow the code.

 International Public Relations Code of Ethics

-Other than the ethics put in place in the United States of America there are also International ethics set to ensure proper and, legal worldwide communication.
-Regarding these ethics, there are broad codes used specifically for international forms of public relations, and then there are more specific forms from different countries.
+There are ethical codes for international forms of public relations, and there are more specific forms from different countries.
 For example, some countries have certain associations to create ethics and standards to communication across their country.

 The International Association of Business Communicators (IABC, founded in 1971), has its own ethical code to enforce a set of guidelines that ensure communication internationality is legal, ethical, and is in good taste.
 Some principles that members of the board of IABC follow include: